 It wouldn’t be a trip to Medellín without enjoying the city’s famed metro.
 The system of modern trains, gondolas, and express buses is efficient and inexpensive.
 You can reach either end of the city in 30-60 minutes.

-While Uber has come to Medellín, taxis are still a solid option for public transport in the city.
+Taxis are still a solid option for public transport in the city.
 They’re relatively cheap and can be found on most street corners.
 Taxis here are metered, but sometimes you can negotiate a set price with the driver for transport to/from a certain location.

 Where to Stay